nathanielseibel/Awesome-Game-Dev-Resource/Careers.md

 ## UI Programmer

 This programmer creates and impliments how the user interfaces with the game.
 This can include the heads-up display many games use to inform players of health, ammo, abilities, etc. Additionally, this can include the various menus that players need to navigate for everything from powering up a character and changing armor to changing the settings for video and audio.
+Making these things visually pleasing will be on the design team, but making them functional appropriate to the game mechanics.

 ##